-PHASING OF STUDENTS, FACULTY, AND STAFF TO RETURN TO CAMPUS
+PHASING OF STUDENTS.
+FACULTY.
+AND STAFF TO RETURN TO CAMPUS

 In accordance with state guidelines, we have slowly phased populations back on campus since May 2020.
 This has afforded us a great benefit in understanding how to provide safe and secure entry and campus presence.
-Below are our current dates and the phasing that we have implemented or plan to implement, subject to state guidance or restrictions:
+Below are our current dates and the phasing that we have implemented or plan to implement, subject to state guidance or restrictions.
+Our reopening plan for our Long Island campus was submitted on July 24, 2020.
+This submittal refers specifically to the additional considerations for reopening the New York City campus as highlighted below:

-Population Scheduled Date for Return to Campus Academic Health Care Center Ongoing Research Labs (NYITCOM) Ongoing Summer Camps TBD for summer 2021 Academic Research Labs Ongoing Site-Specific Staff Ongoing (staff is encouraged to work from home when possible) College of Osteopathic Medicine (NYITCOM) January 19, 2021 Athletics Programs Programs suspended College of Arts and Sciences; College of Engineering and Computing Sciences; School of Architecture and Design; School of Health Professions; School of Management Classes began January 25, 2021.
+Population Scheduled Date for Return to Campus Academic Health Care Center Ongoing Research Labs (NYITCOM) Ongoing Summer Camps TBD for summer 2021 Academic Research Labs Ongoing Site-Specific Staff Ongoing (staff is encouraged to work from home when possible) College of Osteopathic Medicine (NYITCOM) January 19, 2021 Athletics Programs Programs suspended College of Arts and Sciences; College of Engineering and Computing Sciences; School of Architecture and Design; School of Health Professions (Long Island only); School of Management January 25, 2021 classes begin.
 In-person classes begin on March 1, 2021.
 Dormitories/Dining Aligned with semester start

-It is our intention to have an approximate population of up to 2,000 individuals on campus at any one time.
-The makeup of this approximate count is represented by the following percentages from our total Long Island campus population: 30% of our student population, 50% of our faculty population, and 20% of our staff population.
+It is our intention to have an approximate population of up to 1,200 individuals on campus at any one time.
+The makeup of this approximate count is represented by the following percentages from our total New York City campus population: 20% of our student population, 40% of our faculty population, and 15% of our staff population.
 This estimate continues for the spring semester.